sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 Stubs
 =====

 The practice of replacing an object with a test double that (optionally) returns configured return values is referred to as *stubbing*.
-You can use a *stub* to
-"replace a real component on which the SUT depends so that the test has a control point for the indirect inputs of the SUT.
+You can use a *stub* to "replace a real component on which the SUT depends so that the test has a control point for the indirect inputs of the SUT.
 This allows the test to force the SUT down paths it might not otherwise execute".

-:numref:`test-doubles.stubs.examples.StubTest.php` shows how
-to stub method calls and set up return values.
-We first use the ``createStub()`` method that is provided by the ``PHPUnit\Framework\TestCase`` class to set up a stub object that looks like an object of ``SomeClass`` (:numref:`test-doubles.stubs.examples.SomeClass.php`).
+:numref:`test-doubles.stubs.examples.StubTest.php` shows how to stub method calls and set up return values.
+We first use the ``createStub()`` method that is provided by the ``PHPUnit\Framework\TestCase`` class to create a stub object that looks like an instance of ``SomeClass`` (:numref:`test-doubles.stubs.examples.SomeClass.php`).

 We then use the `Fluent Interface <http://martinfowler.com/bliki/FluentInterface.html>`_ that PHPUnit provides to specify the behavior for the stub.
 In essence, this means that you do not need to create several temporary objects and wire them together afterwards.
 Instead, you chain method calls as shown in the example.
 This leads to more readable and "fluent" code.

 .. code-block:: php
     :caption: The class we want to stub